Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 ### Stores

-Return a list of stores associated with a retailer identified by its retailer API token.
-(Use retailer_token , not promotion_token )
+If retailer_token is sent without using promotion_token, this method returns a list of stores associated with the retailer filtered using other parameters sent in the request.
 OR
-Returns all active promotions associated to the publisher identified by the API token filtered with the parameters sent in the request, including a list of stores from the retailer.
-(Use promotion_token , can combine with retailer_tokens)Requires either promotion_token OR retailer_token.
+If promotion_token is sent, returns  a list of stores available to redeem the promotion filtered with the parameters sent in the request. promotion_token can be combined with retailer_tokens, to filter only stores from those retailers.

-OR
-Both can be used.
+Requires either promotion_token OR retailer_token OR both can be used.

 + URL: [ENV]/publisher/{version}/stores/
 + Type: GET